MicrosoftDocs/quantum-docs-pr.hu-HU/articles/user-guide/libraries/standard/control-flow.md

 DecomposeIntoTimeStepsCA((2, U), 1);
 ```

-<span data-ttu-id="41ae0-159">Az aláírás a `DecomposeIntoTimeStepsCA` következő általános mintát követi :::no-loc(Q#)::: , ahol olyan gyűjtemények szerepelnek, amelyekben tömbök vagy a menet közbeni elemek is lehetnek, amelyek az első elemek a rekordok jelölik `Int` .</span><span class="sxs-lookup"><span data-stu-id="41ae0-159">The signature of `DecomposeIntoTimeStepsCA` follows a common pattern in :::no-loc(Q#):::, where collections that may be backed either by arrays or by something which compute elements on the fly are represented by tuples whose first elements are `Int` values indicating their lengths.</span></span>
+<span data-ttu-id="41ae0-159">Az aláírás a `DecomposeIntoTimeStepsCA` következő általános mintát követi Q# , ahol olyan gyűjtemények szerepelnek, amelyekben tömbök vagy a menet közbeni elemek is lehetnek, amelyek az első elemek a rekordok jelölik `Int` .</span><span class="sxs-lookup"><span data-stu-id="41ae0-159">The signature of `DecomposeIntoTimeStepsCA` follows a common pattern in Q#, where collections that may be backed either by arrays or by something which compute elements on the fly are represented by tuples whose first elements are `Int` values indicating their lengths.</span></span>

 ## <a name="putting-it-together-controlling-operations"></a><span data-ttu-id="41ae0-160">Összerakva: vezérlési műveletek</span><span class="sxs-lookup"><span data-stu-id="41ae0-160">Putting it Together: Controlling Operations</span></span> ##